-R115.5 SA A professional accountant shall not delegate to any person who is not a partner or fellow director, the power to sign audit, review or other assurance reports or certificates that are required, in terms of any law or regulation, to be signed by the professional accountant responsible for the engagement.
-However, in specific cases where emergencies of sufficient gravity arise, this prohibition may be relaxed, provided the full circumstances giving rise to the need for delegation are reported both to the relevant client and to the Regulatory Board or the Institute, and written consent for such delegation is obtained from the Regulatory Board or the Institute.
+- A professional accountant shall not delegate to any person who is not a partner or fellow director, the power to sign audit, review or other assurance reports, to be signed by the professional accountant responsible for the engagement.
+However, in specific cases where emergencies of sufficient gravity arise, this prohibition may be relaxed, provided the full circumstances giving rise to the need for delegation are reported both to the relevant client and to the Regulatory Board or the Institute, and written consent for such delegation is obtained from the Regulatory Board or the Institute. - R115.6 SA

-- R115.6 SA The individual professional accountant responsible for the audit, review or other assurance engagement shall, when signing any audit, review or other assurance report or certificate, reflect the following: - (a) the individual professional accountant's full name; - (b) if not a sole proprietor, the capacity in which they are signing; - (c) their designation underneath their name; and - (d) if not set out on the firm's letterhead, the name of the professional accountant's firm.
+The individual professional accountant responsible for the audit, review or other assurance engagement shall, when signing any audit, review or other assurance report or certificate, reflect the following: - (a) the individual professional accountant's full name; - (b) if not a sole proprietor, the capacity in which they are signing; - (c) their designation underneath their name; and - (d) if not set out on the firm's letterhead, the name of the professional accountant's firm.